garrandall/popular-music-data/tracks/pink-shoe-laces-dodie-stevens.md

 Give me tan shoes with pink shoelaces
 And a big Panama with a purple hat band

-Ooh-ooh, ooh, ooh
+Ohoh oohohoh
-Ooh-ooh, ooh, ooh
+Ohoh oohohoh
-Ooh-ooh, ooh, ooh
+Ohoh oohohoh

-And a big Panama with a purple hat band!!
+And a big Panama with a purple hat band!